-We’ve broken down our favorite recession proof business ideas into nine categories and provided proof that each business has held up or even thrived during a major recession, the required skill level necessary to be successful, and the earning potential to help you decide which business idea is actually right for you.
+We’ve broken down our favorite recession proof business ideas and provided proof that each business has held up or even thrived during a major recession, the required skill level necessary to be successful, and the earning potential to help you decide which business idea is actually right for you.

 Health care spending in the United States grew at a rate of 4.2% from 2008 to 2012.
 After the recession of the early 2000s, the health care sector grew a whopping 8.8 percent.

 This business is ideal for service-minded people who can work with the elderly and sick, but also anyone wanting to improve their health to ensure they don’t get sick in the future.
 Health and Senior Service business owners usually have a degree in a health related field or previous experience working in a healthcare setting.

 Startup expenses for a senior nutrition business can be relatively low, but they normally include the cost of marketing collateral and advertising.
 You can expect you’ll need some type of professional space to meet with seniors or their family members, or you could go the route of meeting them directly in their homes.
 Growth prospects for the business are high due to the large population of baby boomers who will eventually need these specialty services.

 This field is wide-open and certainly there are a lot of areas you could focus on.
 The example of starting a senior nutrition business is just one route you might take.
 Additionally you may wish to start a private hospital or a health and wellness center or even a gym.
 Each of these businesses will have different requirements in terms of startup capital and regulations but the health and senior services industry is recession-proof and a safe bet for anyone wishing to continue generating profits when confronted with a recessionary period.